-Several other seizure medications have undergone detailed evaluation in the treatment of LGS.
-These include: felbamate, lamotrigine, topiramate, rufinamide, and clobazam.
-These medications are all unique as they are the only one’s that have undergone the detailed testing as to how well they work and potential side effects in children and adults with LGS.
-These medications should be used earlier in the treatment for LGS.
-Many are often combined with valproate or valproic acid.
+Seizure medications that have been evaluated and approved for use in treating seizures associated with LGS include: felbamate, lamotrigine, topiramate, rufinamide, and clobazam.
+While many other seizure medications may be used in people with LGS, these medications are the only ones that have undergone the detailed testing as to how well they work and potential side effects in children and adults with LGS.
+Interestingly, how these medications work in the brain to control seizures is largely unknown.

-- Felbamate was found to be an effective medication, and many patients had a dramatic improvement in atonic (drop) seizures and convulsive seizures, along with other seizure types.
+Felbamate was approved by the FDA in 1993 for treatment of seizures with LGS and treatment of partial seizures.
+When used for LGS, many people had a dramatic improvement in atonic (drop) seizures and convulsive seizures (tonic clonic), along with other seizure types.

 - Common side effects include decreased appetite, difficulty falling asleep, and irritability.
 However, most of these can be managed.